fsprojects/Rezoom.SQL/README.md

 }
 ```

+The stamp state of a document isn't just a field that we update.
+We
-We'll be keeping track of all the times a document is stamped, and who
+need to keep track of all the times a document is stamped, and who did
-did the stamping.
+the stamping.
 Here's the database model we'll be using:

-![Document has many Stamps which have a User][documentdbmodel]
+![Document has many Stamps which each have a User][documentdbmodel]

-**Figure 1:** *The database model for the document stamping example
+**Figure 1:** *The database model for the document stamping example*

-`Document`s have many `Stamp`s.
-Each document points to its most
-recent `Stamp` via `LatestStampId`.
-Each `Stamp` is associated with
-the `User` who created it. `User`s have an `IsApprover` property which
-marks whether they are allowed to stamp a document as approved.

-We're tasked with writing a method `void Stamp(int stampingUserId, int
+We're tasked with writing a method `void Approve(int approvingUserId,
-documentId)`, which will contain the logic to add a stamp.
-Here's the
+int documentId)`, which will contain the logic to add an `Approved`
-interface we're dealing with for accessing the database:
+stamp.
+Here's the interface this method can use to access the
+database.

 ```csharp
 public interface IDatabase